10up/simple-podcasting/readme.txt

 === Create your podcast ===

-From wp-admin, go to Podcasts.
+From the WordPress Admin, go to Podcasts.
-To create a podcast, complete all of the "Add New Podcast" fields and click 'Add New Podcast'.
+To create a podcast, complete all of the "Add New Podcast" fields and click "Add New Podcast".

- * Podcast title: this title appears in Apple Podcasts and any other podcast apps.
+ * Name: this title appears in Apple Podcasts and any other podcast apps.
+ * Slug: this is the URL-friendly version of the Name field.
- * Podcast subtitle: the subtitle also appears in Apple Podcasts and any other podcast apps.
+ * Subtitle: the subtitle also appears in Apple Podcasts and any other podcast apps.
- * Podcast talent name: the artist or producer of the work.
+ * Artist / Author name: the artist or producer of the work.
+ * Podcast email: a contact email address for your podcast.
- * Podcast summary: Apple Podcasts displays this summary when browsing through podcasts.
+ * Summary: Apple Podcasts displays this summary when browsing through podcasts.
- * Podcast copyright: copyright information viewable in Apple Podcasts or other podcast apps.
+ * Copyright / License information: copyright information viewable in Apple Podcasts or other podcast apps.
- * Mark as explicit: mark yes if podcast contains adult language or adult themes.
+ * Mark as explicit: mark Yes if podcast contains adult language or adult themes.
+ * Language: the main language spoken in the podcast.
- * Podcast image: add the URL for the cover art to appear in Apple Podcasts and other podcast apps.
+ * Cover image: add the URL for the cover art to appear in Apple Podcasts and other podcast apps.
 Click "Select Image" and choose an image from the Media Library.
 Note that podcast cover images must be between 1400 x 1400 and 3000 x 3000 pixels in JPG or PNG formats to work on Apple Podcasts.
- * Podcast keywords: add terms to help your podcast show up in search results on Apple Podcasts and other podcast apps.
+ * Keywords: add terms to help your podcast show up in search results on Apple Podcasts and other podcast apps.
- * Podcast categories: these allow your podcast to show up for those browsing Apple Podcasts or other podcast apps by category.
+ * Categories: these allow your podcast to show up for those browsing Apple Podcasts or other podcast apps by category.

 Repeat for each podcast you would like to create.